Southeast Zone

 Songbirds and other passerines

 Marsh wrens and song sparrows can be found in dense stands of tall emergent hard stem bulrush and broad-leaf cattail and are very numerous.
-Red-winged, brewers and Yellow-headed blackbirds can still be found, but their numbers are declining and will continue to do so with fall migrations.
+Red-winged, brewers and Yellow-headed blackbirds are a common site on the area

 Mammals